mlochbaum/BQN/README.md

 * Oh, and it naturally leads to **first-class functions**, a feature often missed in APL.
 * The **new symbols** for built-in functionality allow the syntactic role of a primitive to be distinguished at a glance, and aim to be more consistent and intuitive.

+## What kind of name is "BQN"?

+It's three letters, that happen to match the capitals in "Big Questions Notation".
+You can pronounce it "bacon", but are advised to avoid this unless there's puns.

 ## What does BQN look like?

 It looks like qebrus okay: